ThomasPrior/FlexpoolInfo/README.md

 ## How does it look?
 ![Untitled](https://user-images.githubusercontent.com/34111848/143680739-d6869fb5-ea10-4f9e-b9e2-fa5b2e300f96.png)

 Disclaimer: I do not mine cryptocurrency.
 This screenshot is from a publicly accessible address on Flexpool.
+Some information has been redacted in the image above to protect the privacy of the individual.

 Some rather pretty graphs are possible with the [mini-graph-card](https://github.com/kalkih/mini-graph-card):